Get insider access

 6.0 Sport & Wildlife Photography

-The RICOH GR III isn't suitable for sport and wildlife photography.
+The RICOH GR III isn't suitable for sports and wildlife photography.
 While it delivers excellent image quality, it has a limited continuous shooting mode that can only shoot at 4 fps.
 Its fixed focal length isn't well-suited to this use since you can't zoom in on far-away subjects, and depending on what aperture you use, its shutter speed is also limited and may not be fast enough for very quick action.

 Pros